gbouras13/plassembler/README.md

 ` plassembler.py -l <long read fastq> -o <output dir> -s1 < short read R1 fastq> -s2 < short read R2 fastq>  -c <estimated chromosome length> -t <threads> -p <prefix> -m <min length> -q <min quality>`

-* -m will default to 1000 and -q will default to 9.
-Note that for some tiny plasmids, -m may need to be reduced (see https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2).
+* -m will default to 500 and -q will default to 8.
+Note that for some tiny plasmids, -m may need to be reduced (see this [paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2) ).

 To overwrite an existing output directory, use -f